getAlby/bitcoin-connect/README.md

 - Read the [Alby developer guide](https://guides.getalby.com/overall-guide/alby-for-developers/getting-started) to better understand how Alby packages and APIs can be used to power your app.

 ## FAQ
+- Does this work on mobile browsers and mobile PWAs, or desktop browsers without a WebLN extension?

+Yes! that's the main benefit.

+- Does it work with a desktop extension enabled?

+Yes.
+But it will use the desktop extension as the default connector if it exists.

+- Can I connect it to my mobile wallet?

+Probably not.
+The connection to your lightning node / wallet needs to be asynchronous so that you can use Bitcoin Connect natively on mobile websites or PWAs.

 - Does it work for any user with any lightning wallet?

 It will only work for the connectors that are shown in the modal.
 Feel free to contribute to add a new connector.